Black hole Near Horizons through the Looking Glass: Conclusions: Towards the horizon with Carroll

 KN thanks the warm hospitality of the IIT Kanpur String Group for a fun visit and numerous discussions in the early stages of this collaboration.
 AB and SRI thank Chennai Mathematical Institute and its members for warm hospitality and for fruitful discussions during a visit in the middle of the collaboration.

 AB is partially supported by a Swarnajayanti Fellowship from the Science and Engineering Research Board (SERB) under grant SB/SJF/2019-20/08 and also by an ANRF grant CRG/2022/006165.
+Arkachur and SRI are supported by the IIT Kanpur Institute Assistantship.
 The work of KN is partially supported by a grant to CMI from the Infosys Foundation.

-\section{Appendices}
+\section{APPENDICES}